davegregg/socialization/README.md

 # Socialization

-Socialization is a Ruby Gem that allows any ActiveRecord model to `Follow`, `Like` and/or `Mention` any other model.
+Socialization is a Ruby Gem that allows any ActiveRecord model to `Creep`, `Like` and/or `Mention` any other model.
 ActiveRecord or Redis can be used as a data store.

-The Follow feature is similar to Twitter's follow.
-For example, John follows Jane.
-Unlike Facebook's "friendship", Follow is a one-way concept.
-The fact that John follows Jane doesn't mean that Jane follows John.
+The Creep feature is similar to Twitter's creep.
+For example, John creeps Jane.
+Unlike Facebook's "friendship", Creep is a one-way concept.
+The fact that John creeps Jane doesn't mean that Jane creeps John.

 The Like feature works just like a Facebook Like.
 For example, John likes Pulp Fiction.